-Tele-communication towers are currently required to apply for a conditional use permit in Town Zoning Districts A-1, A-2, M-1, and CHI.
-Height of the tower may also be an issue in the western part of the Town due to the proximity of the Rock County Airport.
-Because of the continuing emergence of cellular technologies (the town currently has 6 cell towers), the Town has recently updated the local zoning ordinance to ensure adequate cellular tele-communication service levels while concurrently regulating tower siting, appearance, and volume.
-In fact, the new revision requires a 110% fall down area on all new towers from existing buildings and lot lines.
+Tele-communication towers are currently required to apply for a conditional use permit in the Town

+Zoning Districts A-1, and A-2.
+The continuing emergence of cellular technologies dictates the Town will need to update this ordinance to ensure adequate cellular tele-communication service levels while concurrently regulating tower siting, appearance, and volume.

 Adequate public school facilities and sufficient allocation of education resources is a constant issue in growth communities.
-At the current time, the Janesville and Clinton school district facilities appear to be sufficient as the Janesville District is currently expanding facilities and the Clinton District recently constructed a new Senior High School.
+At the current time, the Milton school district is looking to introduce a referendum for the construction of a new high school facility which should alleviate some overcrowding issues the district has been experiencing.
 These expansion projects will ensure continued, sufficient levels of educational services to Town students through the planning period.
-The Beloit Turner School District covers a very small area within the Town.